Website translation

 If your site has no hreflang tags, search engines might assume your multilingual pages are duplicate content and hide them from the SERPs entirely.

-Free download: A beginner's guide to hreflang tags
+2024 checklist: a beginner's guide to hreflang tags

 Hreflang tags seem pretty straightforward on the surface, but they’re actually super complicated to get right.
-In fact, Google’s very own senior webmaster trends analyst John Mueller calls them “one of the most complex aspects of SEO.”

 The reason they’re so complicated is that hreflang tags are bidirectional.
 To implement them correctly, every URL needs return links to every other URL.
 If you have a lot of languages on your website, this gets messy quickly.
 If there are 50 language versions on your site, you’ll need hreflang links to different URLs on every single multilingual page.